cameronperot/explosive-percolation/README.md

 I wrote my bachelor's thesis in the computational physics group at Universität Leipzig under the advisement of Prof. Dr. Wolfhard Janke and Dr. Stefan Schnabel on the topic of percolation theory.
 Percolation theory is a subject with a range of applications, and is often used to model phase transitions in physical systems, such as ferromagnets which have an ordered ferromagnetic phase at low temperatures and a disordered phase at high temperatures.

-To be a bit more specific, the topic I am focusing on is explosive percolation, which entails processes where clusters in the graph evolve in such a way that the onset of percolation is delayed until a critical point at which there is a sudden onset of large scale connectivity.
+To be more specific the topic is based on the concept of explosive percolation, which refers to the rapid onset of large scale connectivity at the critical point in a percolating system.
-I have designed and am in the process of analyzing a model for evaluating and adding edges to a graph called stochastic edge acceptance, or SEA for short.
+I designed and analyzed a model for evaluating and adding edges to a graph called stochastic edge acceptance, or SEA for short.

 Illustrated in the plot below (system size $N = 10^6$) we can see the order parameter $|C|/N$ plotted against the relative number of edges present in the graph $r = t/N$ where $t$ is the total number of edges present.
 * ER = Erdos-Renyi Model